-She is the Director of Religious Education at the Church of Christ the King - Jersey City, New Jersey, a historical Black Catholic Parish an Apostolate for Evangelization in the African American community.
-She serves in various capacities across the nation as a mentor to youth and adults; evangelist, retreat leader and revivalist and public speaker, life coach and Spiritual Director.
+She is the retired Director of Religious Education at the Church of Christ the King - Jersey City, New Jersey, a historical Black Catholic Parish an Apostolate for Evangelization in the African American community.
+She serves in various capacities across the nation as a mentor to youth and young adults; evangelist, retreat leader and revivalist and public speaker, life coach and Spiritual Director.
 Catechesis to children and youth and women’s spirituality and empowerment are a major component of her ministry as a pastoral associate.
 She is an Adjunct Professor in the Department of Theology at Caldwell University, Caldwell, New Jersey, and Xavier University of Louisiana Institute for Black Catholic Studies.
 Valerie is a member of the Black Catholic Theological Symposium.
 She belongs to various International Honor Societies and is a Silver Life member of the NAACP.
 She is a Lady of the Confraternity of the Knights of St. Peter Claver.

 She is an Extraordinary Minister of Holy Communion and a Lector.
 She has served as a minister on the Pre-Cana team preparing couples for the Sacrament of Matrimony.
-She serves the Church as a Lay Associate Order of Preachers (OPA) of the Sisters of St. Dominic of Caldwell, New Jersey.
+She serves the Church as a Lay Associate Order of Preachers (OPA) The Sisters of St. Dominic of Caldwell, New Jersey.
 It is her mission” To Praise, To Bless, To Preach” the Gospel of Jesus Christ.
 Her life models the spirituality of the Dominican and Jesuit charism.
-Black Catholic spirituality and Catholic Social Justice Teaching are premiere in her use of culture and faith to authentically evangelize.
+Black Catholic Spirituality and Catholic Social Justice Teaching are premiere in her use of culture and faith to authentically evangelize.
 She is the recipient of the Caldwell Dominican Peace Award for 2022.